EvanGottschalk/OperateExchange/README.md

 ### Built With

-`Python`
+* `Python 3.6`

+* `Pandas` (*optional; only necessary for charting*)

+* `Matplotlib` (*optional; only necessary for charting*)

-[`CCXT`](https://github.com/ccxt/ccxt) - The fantastic `CCXT` library is critical to `ConnectToExchange`.
+* [`CCXT`](https://github.com/ccxt/ccxt) - The fantastic `CCXT` library is critical to `ConnectToExchange`.
 Huge thanks to [@kroitor](https://github.com/kroitor) and the many other `CCXT` contributors that made this program possible.

-[`ConnectToExchange`](https://github.com/EvanGottschalk/connecttoexchange) - This is another program I wrote for creating the initial connection to a cryptocurrency exchange.
+* [`ConnectToExchange`](https://github.com/EvanGottschalk/connecttoexchange) - This is another program I wrote for creating the initial connection to a cryptocurrency exchange.
 You can read more about it here: [github.com/EvanGottschalk/ConnectToExchange](https://github.com/EvanGottschalk/connecttoexchange)

-[`GetCurrentTime`](https://github.com/EvanGottschalk/GetCurrentTime) - This program is imported to help collect time data in a legible fashion.
+* [`GetCurrentTime`](https://github.com/EvanGottschalk/GetCurrentTime) - This program is imported to help collect time data in a legible fashion.
 It also allows for the translation of time stamps.
 You can read more about it here: [github.com/EvanGottschalk/GetCurrentTime](https://github.com/EvanGottschalk/GetCurrentTime)

-[`AudioPlayer`](https://github.com/EvanGottschalk/AudioPlayer) - This is a simple program for playing custom audio alerts.
+* [`AudioPlayer`](https://github.com/EvanGottschalk/AudioPlayer) - This is a simple program for playing custom audio alerts.
 It can be used with `ConnectToExchange` to warn you if an error occurs.
 You can read more about it here: [github.com/EvanGottschalk/AudioPlayer](https://github.com/EvanGottschalk/AudioPlayer)

-`QuadraticFormula` - This is a simple program for calculating the solutions to a quadratic equation using the quadratic formula.
+* `QuadraticFormula` - This is a simple program for calculating the solutions to a quadratic equation using the quadratic formula.

 <!-- GETTING STARTED -->
 ## Getting Started

+`OperateExchange` is easy to get up and running.
+Let [me](https://github.com/EvanGottschalk) know if you have any trouble!
+I'm always trying to make installation as smooth as possible.

 ### Prerequisites